-Meetings of the Board are held as often as the business requires, but as a general rule at least four (4) times per year, including (i) in the first quarter, inter alia, to approve the annual report and the agenda and invitation to the upcoming general meeting; (ii) immediately after the general meeting, inter alia, to constitute the Board; (iii) in the third quarter, inter alia, to approve the half year financials; and (iv) in the fourth quarter, inter alia, to approve the budget for the next financial year.
-For each of these meetings, the Chair also generally selects key business or strategic topics for more indepth focus and discussion, such as operations, customer developments, quality and risk management.
+Meetings of the Board are held as often as the business requires, but as a general rule at least four (4) times per year, including (i) in the first quarter, inter alia, to approve the annual report, including the remuneration report and the report on non-financial matters, and the agenda and invitation to the upcoming general meeting; (ii) immediately after the general meeting, inter alia, to constitute the Board; (iii) in the third quarter, inter alia, to approve the half year financials; and (iv) in the fourth quarter, inter alia, to approve the budget for the next financial year.
+For each of these meetings, the Chair also generally selects key business or strategic topics for more in-depth focus and discussion, such as operations, customer developments, quality and risk management.
 Meetings of the Board are convened by the Chair if and when the need arises or whenever a Director or the CEO, indicating the reasons, so requests in writing.
-If the Chair does not comply with any such request within 14 days, the Lead Independent Director is entitled to call the meeting.
+If the Chair does not comply with any such request within fourteen (14) days, the Lead Independent Director is entitled to call the meeting.